Connecting on hate crime data in Europe

 The Facing all the Facts project is funded by the European Union Rights, Equality and Citizenship Programme (JUST/2015/RRAC/AG/TRAI/8997) with a consortium of 3 law enforcement and 6 civil society organisations across 8 countries.

 NPPC, ENAR Ireland, CST, CIDI, MCI, OSCAD, NUPS, Praksis

-On this page you can access all the findings from the European Report, written by Joanna Perry.
+On this page you can access all the findings from the European Report.
 You can download a PDF version at the bottom of the page.

 You can also explore:

 - national reports for Greece, Hungary, Ireland, Italy, Spain, the United Kingdom (England and Wales)

 - bias indicators courses for all professionals working to improve hate crime recording and reporting

 - To discover what works and identify gaps and opportunities to improve cooperation and data sharing between criminal justice systems and CSOs;

 - To develop high quality and targeted online training which will advance the implementation of hate crime strategies, and can be tailored to a variety of national contexts and integrated into existing learning programmes;